Idéo du Thot

 Beat Mandli and Idéo du Thot jumping fence 3 at the FEI World Cup Final at Las Vegas in 2007.

-Idéo du Thot is a bay Selle français gelding, who competed internationally in showjumping, most notably with Swiss rider Beat Mändli.
+Idéo du Thot was a bay Selle français gelding, who competed internationally in showjumping, most notably with Swiss rider Beat Mändli.
 In 2007, Idéo du Thot and Mändli won the FEI Show Jumping World Cup Finals in Las Vegas.
 It was the second time that a Swiss combination won the top prize.